|Reminiscence Centre Events

 Age Exchange, the leading British charity working in the field of Reminiscence Arts has received funding from the Heritage Lottery Fund (HLF), to deliver a London wide creative programme on the First World War.
 The focus of the project will be on memories and experiences of the War passed down through families and across communities.

-Follow our project page on Facebook > and Twitter >
+Visit the project website at www.childrenofthegreatwar.org.uk and follow our project pages on Facebook > and Twitter >

 The project, Children of The Great War, will centre on the Home Front, and how family and community life was directly affected by the war, through participation in it, the loss and trauma families experienced at the time, as well as the effect it had on subsequent generations.
 Age Exchange will work with many partner organisations across London to record and share family histories from a diverse range of communities - telling the untold stories of the War and how it affected people in the city.